kevin-mcneil/csm-playbook/frameworks/README.md

 # Frameworks

 This section contains the core systems used to structure calls, notes, communication, and understanding of customer environments.
-These frameworks help a CSM stay consistent, organized, and focused on driving customer outcomes.
+These frameworks help a customer success manager stay consistent, organized, and focused on driving customer outcomes.

 The following frameworks are included: